MicrosoftDocs/azure-docs/articles/azure-monitor/alerts/alerts-types.md

 - Multiple resources of the same type in the same Azure region, such as a resource group.
 This is currently available for selected resource types.
 - Multiple resources using [cross-resource query](../logs/cross-workspace-query.md#querying-across-log-analytics-workspaces-and-from-application-insights).

-Log alerts can measure two different things which can be used for different monitoring scenarios:
+Log alerts can measure two different things, which can be used for different monitoring scenarios:
 - Table rows: The number of rows returned can be used to work with events such as Windows event logs, syslog, application exceptions.
 - Calculation of a numeric column: Calculations based on any numeric column can be used to include any number of resources.
 For example, CPU percentage.